claytonjroberts/claytonjroberts/README.md

-# Whats up? 🤙🏻
+# What's up! 🤙🏻

 My name is Clayton.

-I like motorcycles, photography, rock climbing, and airplane piloting.
+I like motorcycles, photography, rock climbing, airplane piloting and coding in Python 🐍.

 - To reach me for coding & career stuff -> <https://claytonjroberts.com>
 - To reach me for photography stuff -> <https://claymasterj.com>